joshbav/llama2classify/README.md

 I chose TinyLlama since it's designed for text completion, not classification.
 This way I could show the improvement.
 I was worried that if I used a BERT model the zero-shot performance would be too good, then I wouldn't be able to demonstrate any reliable improvement.

 I used the IMDB movie sentiment dataset, since it's small enough that it hopefully would not cause catastrophic model collapse.
+It's too big to include in this repo.

 ChatGPT and Claude were utilized to help me with the training code, but I had to make some changes manually regardless.